Bort: Algorithms and Applications

 A: Yes!
 It's actually remarkably high-performing.
 For a random classifier, Agora will return a model that, at best, will double the accuracy of the model.
 In theory, you could get \(100\%\) accuracy on test this way (except that, you know, you won't, since it is an asymptotic result).
 It's better to say that at iteration \(k\), you'll have accuracy \(1 - 2^{-k}\).

-Now, you will get mad and say that attaching dev to train is dumb.
-Actually, attaching dev to train is dumb.
-Think about it: if you did that, you wouldn't be learning anything: you'd just memorize points.
+is dumb.
+Think about it: if you did that, you wouldn't be learning anything: you'd just memorise points.
 We aren't doing that, however--we are, instead, creating similar points.
 As long as they look similar enough (but not too similar or too distinct), we will actually be learning the original distribution.
 To actually prove this fact, and get a sense of what similar points means, we need to get technical and we need to use algebraic topology.

 Why Does Agora Work?

 To prove correctness of Agora (given some assumptions) we aren't going to go into too much detail.
 I just want to give you the intuition behind Agora.
-Aside, algebraic topology is by far one of my favorite subjects: it finds most of its applied usage in data analysis (i.e., the field of topological data analysis, or TDA), but I think it's beautiful on its own.
+Aside, algebraic topology is by far one of my favourite subjects: it finds most of its applied usage in data analysis (i.e., the field of topological data analysis, or TDA), but I think it's beautiful on its own.
 I highly recommend you go over Larry Wasserman's survey of TDA if you're interested on diving deeper, and Allen Hatcher's book is a really good first introduction to the subject.

 Let us focus on the geometry of learning, which has a fairly intuitive topological representation: to learn something you must have a notion of distance between points.
 Note that learning and data analysis are distinct things, but with the work behind proving Agora (a data expansion learning algorithm) we can find a natural correspondence between the two.